PratsN/user-panel-redux/README.md

 2. Axios is used to make an API call
 3. Data is getting rendered finely
 4. Redux Toolkit is used to manage the state of data as createstore is now deprecated
-4. MUI (Material UI) is a very lighweight framework used to implement some UI functionality
+4. MUI (Material UI) is a lighweight framework used to implement some UI functionality
 5. With MUI it is advisable to use inline css
-6. Modal functionality is given to the Button at Action field because user might not be able to understand If the row are clickable or not
+6. Modal functionality is given to the Button at Action field because user might not be able to understand If the rows are clickable or not
 7. Colour schema followed to create this website is "Green - Blue - Orange"

 Credits : This application was created by Pratiksha Nagawade